adrianbayer/adrianbayer.github.io/_projects/look_elsewhere.md

 ---
 layout: page
-title: Particle Physics
+title: Look Elsewhere
-description: I once helped build particle detectors.
+description: If you look hard enough you can find evidence for anything...
-img: assets/img/neutrino_detector.jpg
+img: assets/img/eyes.png
-importance: 4
+importance: 3
 category: work
 ---